-BUS 210 INTRODUCTION TO E-COMMERCE IN BUSINESS
+BUS 210 INTRODUCTION TO E-COMMERCE IN BUSINESS 3.0 Credits

 This course is the study of electronic commerce and the operations and applications from the business perspective.
 Emphasis is placed on business concepts and strategies and how they apply to the process of buying and selling goods and services online.
-(Prerequisite: RDG 100 or ESL 100)
+(Prerequisite: RDG 100)